 These PLL requirements for prescription and non-prescription pharmaceutical drugs, biologic drugs, and radiopharmaceuticals were phased in per drug product type.
-The Regulations took effect for prescription products as of June 13, 2015 and for non-prescription products, more recently as of June 13, 2017.
+The Health Canada Labeling Guidance Regulations took effect for prescription products as of June 13, 2015, and for non-prescription products, more recently as of June 13, 2017.

-If you plan to submit a new or amend a DIN, NDS, SNDS, or to amend your existing drug product licence, you are affected by this.
+If you plan to submit a new or amend a DIN, NDS, SNDS, or to amend your existing drug product license, you are affected by this.

 Information on the label must be expressed in plain language in a way that does not impede the user’s understanding.
 Health Canada’s expectation is for all existing labels to be updated with PLL labels over time and for all new drug applications to consider the following aspects of their labeling:

-Brand name: Your product’s brand name cannot resemble any other DIN product, a kit or a radiopharmaceutical.
+Brand name: Your product’s brand name cannot resemble any other DIN product, a kit, or a radiopharmaceutical.
 HC may request evidence.
 Look-alike sound-alike (LASA) drug product names refer to names of different drug products that are similar when written or spoken.
-Such similarities may cause confusion and result in errors when self-selecting, prescribing, transcribing, dispensing or administering a drug product, introducing risk of harming the user/patient/consumer if the wrong medication is prescribed or improperly dosed/administered.
+Such similarities may cause confusion and result in errors when self-selecting, prescribing, transcribing, dispensing, or administering a drug product, introducing a risk of harming the user/patient/consumer if the wrong medication is prescribed or improperly dosed/administered.

-Mock-up requirement: Mock-up labels of every label to be used for the drug must be provided to Health Canada upfront with the product licence application submissions instead of at the DIN activation stage (i.e. as part of market notification).
-These labels are market-ready and fully bilingual, in full colour and actual size.
+Mock-up requirement: Mock-up labels of every label to be used for the drug must be provided to Health Canada upfront with the product license application submissions instead of at the DIN activation stage (i.e. as part of market notification).
+These labels are market-ready and fully bilingual, in full color and actual size.
 This includes package inserts.
-Health Canada reviewers will review font size and type, colour; and placement (including proximity, overlap, and panel location) of key elements of an inner/outer label.
+Health Canada Labeling reviewers will review font size and type, color; and placement (including proximity, overlap, and panel location) of key elements of an inner/outer label.
 Only editable labels (i.e. not locked PDF files) are accepted, meaning those which enable reviewers to verify the font type and sizes.
 A locked file impedes reviewers from making annotations to the labels.
-Provide the font size and type style upfront in Certification doc, required to accompany the submission.
-When Health Canada label reviewers know the font size and type style of labels at the beginning of a review, they are able to review labels more efficiently.
-Specific requirements exist for product monographs and various package insert/pamphlet/leaflet formats.
+Provide the font size and typestyle upfront in the Certification doc, required to accompany the submission.
+When Health Canada label reviewers know the font size and typestyle of labels at the beginning of a review, they are able to review labels more efficiently.
+Specific labeling requirements exist for product monographs and various package insert/pamphlet/leaflet formats.
 Mock-ups must also be submitted with administrative for changes to manufacturer or product name.